ngrx/platform/projects/ngrx.io/content/guide/component-store/read.md

 ## `selectSignal` method

 ComponentStore also provides the `selectSignal` method, which has two signatures.
-The first signature creates a signal from the provided state projector function, while the second creates a signal by combining provided signals, similar to the select method that combines provided observables.
+The first signature creates a signal from the provided state projector function.
+The second signature creates a signal by combining the provided signals, this is similar to the `select` method that combines the provided observables.

 <code-example header="users.store.ts">
 import { Injectable } from '@angular/core';